25 Breastfeeding Questions and Answers

 18. For how long should I breastfeed?

-The WHO proposes about six months of absolute dedicated breastfeeding before introducing other foods.
+The WHO proposes about six months of absolute dedicated breastfeeding before introducing other foods (15).
 Subsequently, the baby may receive other complementary solids with continual breastfeeding until about 2 or more years of age.
 However, it is more of a personal choice.

 19. Should I stop breastfeeding if I am sick?

 Breastfeeding moms need not stop nursing even when they fall sick.
-Certain situations may warrant discontinuation like active tuberculosis, HIV, untreated brucellosis, chemotherapy for cancer, taking illicit drugs, herpes lesions on the breast, etc. But simply having a fever or cold should not be a cause to stop nursing unless you’re advised by a doctor to do otherwise.
+Certain situations may warrant discontinuation, like active tuberculosis, HIV, untreated brucellosis, chemotherapy for cancer, taking illicit drugs, herpes lesions on the breast, etc (16).
+But simply having a fever or cold should not be a cause to stop nursing unless a doctor advises you to do otherwise (17).

 20. How much should a newborn be feeding every day?